RenGroup/ibNN/README.md

 ibNN is specially designed with several assumptions, so please check whether ibNN suits your data before going on:</br>
 - The input of ibNN should be the raw counts or other values without log-transformation (raw counts are prefered)
 - The input of ibNN should be a group of cells with clear cell types/subtypes.
 This is because ibNN learns the inner mechanisms of signaling and transcription factor(TF)-target regulations.
 Input of multiple cell types may confuses ibNN since its weight matrices can represent only one set of mechanisms.
+- Currently, ibNN is only able to process human single cell/nuclei RNA-seq data.
+Models of other organisms (such as mouse) are not available due to the unavailability of the quantitative estimations TF-target relations.
 - The current version of ibNN does not read the whole input file into memory, therefore is not memory intensive.
 It can process large datasets (n_cells > 5000), even with 400k cells, on a laptop (it took about 27 hours, tested on M2 macBook Air).
 - The output of ibNN is not limited to the imputation results.
 The weight matrices are also informative since they represent the molecular interactions in signaling and gene-regulatory networks.
 Protocols are still under development, but examples will be available in our paper.